Last Updated on November 7, 2020 by Oddmund Groette

 Many hedge funds and traders use short positions to hedge market neutral strategies, to adjust for long/short exposure, or to simply hedge long positions temporarily.

 My experience from daytrading taught me that shorting is a bad hedge because stocks in the same industry often go their separate ways in any time frame.
 For example, I used one strategy to buy/short SPY to “hedge” my portfolio.
 It turned out to be a very lousy hedge.
-The stock market consists of many industries and stocks, and they all do their different things every day completely independently from each other.
+The stock market consists of many industries and stocks, and they all do different things every day completely independently from each other.
 My hedge turned out to make things worse.
 Warren Buffett used to hedge his positions in his early career to provide downside protection, but he has admitted this strategy was not very successful.

 In my daytrading I made more money on the long side than on the short side, even during the GFC in 2008/09.
 Actually, the long side performed better than during a bull market.
 How is this possible?